Unawareness of the law does not excuse a violation of someone’s constitutional rights.

 Violation of the 4th Amendment does not result in suppression of evidence if a police officer makes a “reasonable” mistake about the law.
 Being unaware of the law is not a reasonable mistake.

 SCOTUS Fails to Protect Constitutional Rights

-A frightening new opinion by the United States Supreme Court in an 8-1 decision held that police officers are permitted to violate an American citizen’s Fourth Amendment rights if the violation results from a “reasonable” mistake on the part of the police.
+A frightening new opinion by the United States Supreme Court in an 8-1 decision held that police officers are permitted to violate an American citizen’s 4th Amendment rights if the violation results from a “reasonable” mistake on the part of the police.

-In Heien v North Carolina, a police officer stopped Mr. Heien for driving with when one brake light failed and then flickered on.
-The police officer believed that state law required a car to have both brake lights working.
+In Heien v North Carolina, a police officer stopped Mr. Heien for driving when one brake light failed and then flickered on.
+The police officer believed state law required a car to have both brake lights working.
 The law only required one working brake light.
 During the stop, the police officer got consent to search Heien’s car and found drugs.
 The trial court denied a motion to suppress the drugs.
 The state Court of Appeals determined that the officer was mistaken, so the stop was invalid.
 The North Carolina Supreme Court concluded that the mistake was “reasonable,” so the stop did not violate the Fourth Amendment.
-Ultimately the United States Supreme Court agreed.
+Ultimately, the United States Supreme Court agreed.